Commonwealth Split-site PhD Scholarship 2019 in UK for Developing Countries

 - Warm clothing allowance, where applicable

-- If you are widowed, divorced, or a single parent, child allowance of £448 per month for the first child, and £110 per month for the second and third child under the age of 16, if you are accompanied by your children and solely legally responsible for them
+- If you are widowed, divorced, or a single parent, child allowance of £465 per month for the first child, and £114 per month for the second and third child under the age of 16, if you are accompanied by your children and they are living with you at the same address in the UK.

 Duration of Scholarship: One year

-You must make your application directly to the CSC using the CSC’s Electronic Application System (EAS).
-Click here for full information on how to use the EAS, including detailed guides.
+- You must make your application directly to the CSC using the CSC’s Electronic Application System (EAS).
+The CSC will not accept any applications that are not submitted via the EAS.